crramirez/windows-uwp.es-es/windows-apps-src/gaming/gamepad-and-vibration.md

 > The Xbox Elite Wireless Controller is equipped with four additional **Paddle** buttons on its underside.
 These can be used to provide redundant access to game commands that are difficult to use together (such as the right thumbstick together with any of the **A**, **B**, **X**, or **Y** buttons) or to provide dedicated access to additional commands. -->

 > [!NOTE]
-> `Windows.Gaming.Input.Gamepad` también es compatible con los controladores de juegos de Xbox 360, que tienen el mismo diseño de control que los controladores de juegos estándar de Xbox One.
+> `Windows.Gaming.Input.Gamepad` también admite los controladores de juegos de Xbox 360, que tienen el mismo diseño de control que los controladores de juegos estándar de Xbox One.

 ### <a name="vibration-and-impulse-triggers"></a>Gatillos de impulso y vibración